Epidemiology of surgical site infection in adults

 SSI rates in ambulatory surgical settings are relatively low; one study noted overall rates at 14 and 30 days of 3.1 and 4.8 per 1000 procedures .

 The epidemiology and risk factors for SSI will be reviewed here.
 Antimicrobial prophylaxis and adjunctive measures for prevention of surgical site infection are discussed separately.
-(See "Antimicrobial prophylaxis for prevention of surgical site infection in adults" and "Adjunctive measures for prevention of surgical site infection in adults".)
+(See "Antimicrobial prophylaxis for prevention of surgical site infection in adults" and "Overview of control measures for prevention of surgical site infection in adults".)

 Surgical site infections (SSIs) are associated with substantial morbidity and mortality, prolonged hospital stay, and increased cost.
 [5-7].
 Among patients with SSI who die in the postoperative period, death is directly related to SSI in over 75 percent of cases.
 In one paired case-control study of SSI following orthopedic procedures, the occurrence of SSI accounted for a median increase in hospital stay of 14 days, an increase in the rate of rehospitalization of twofold, and increased total costs of more than 300 percent .